 A team’s psychological goals describe how teammates intentionally choose to think and behave as they work together to achieve their team’s business goals.

-These consciously chosen goals, captured in team Work Agreements, clarify the team’s principles or standards of behavior.
+These consciously chosen goals, captured in team A Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior.
+More, clarify the team’s principles or standards of behavior.